List of tallest buildings in Brooklyn: Tallest buildings

-There are over 70 completed or topped out skyscrapers in Brooklyn that stand at least 350 ft tall, based on standard height measurement which includes spires and architectural details but does not include antenna masts.
+There are over 60 completed or topped out skyscrapers in Brooklyn that stand at least 350 ft tall, based on standard height measurement which includes spires and architectural details but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 An asterisk (*) indicates that the building is still under construction, but has been topped out.
 The "Year" column indicates the year in which a building was completed.

-Tallest buildings under construction or proposed
+Tallest under construction or proposed

 Under construction

-There are a number of buildings under construction in Brooklyn that are expected to rise at least 350 ft in height.
+The following buildings under construction, approved, or proposed in Brooklyn that are expected to rise at least 350 ft in height.